pengsongyou/OMG-ADSC/README.md

-# OMGEmoChallenge-ADSC
+# A Deep Network for Arousal-Valence Emotion Prediction with Acoustic-Visual Cues

-This repository contains our source code for [OMG Emotion Challenge 2018].
+This repository contains the source codes for our submissions to [OMG Emotion Challenge 2018].
+Method descriptions can be found [here].

 Team Member: [Songyou Peng], [Le Zhang], [Yutong Ban], [Meng Fang], [Stefan Winkler]